High-grade gliomas are primary brain-cancer tumors that grow very rapidly. They require an immediate and aggressive approach to treating brain cancer.

 The names and alternative names of high-grade gliomas include:

-- Anaplastic Oligoastrocytoma (also called Anaplastic Mixed Gliomas or Grade 3 Oligoastrocytoma)
+- Anaplastic Oligoastrocytoma (Anaplastic Mixed Gliomas or Grade 3 Oligoastrocytoma)

 Glioblastoma is the most aggressive form of brain cancer, and a primary focus of the Ivy Brain Tumor Center.